An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

 The reader might have noticed that the QSP ans{\"a}tze defined in Section~\ref{sec:qsp} can be seen as quantum query algorithms.
-In particular, the signal operator $\diag(z, 1)$ used in GQSP is simply the oracle $O(z) = z$ applied to half of the Hilbert space.
+In particular, the signal operator $\Tilde{w} = \diag(z, 1)$ used in $SU(2)$-QSP is simply the oracle $O(z) = z$ applied to half of the Hilbert space.

 At this point, QSP as introduced in Section~\ref{sec:qsp} coincides with the polynomial state conversion $\ket{0} \mapsto \tau(z) = P(z) \ket{0} + Q(z) \ket{1}$.
-The only difference is that QSP puts a constraint on the dimensionality of the protocol, as opposed to polynomial state conversion, but we'll see that this does not make any difference, i.e., any protocol for polynomial state conversion will be embeddable in $SU(r)$, where $r$ is the dimension of $\tau(z)$.
-We start with the $SU(2)$ case. \begin{theorem} Every feasible catalyst $v(z)$ to the adversary bound for polynomial state conversion $\ket{0} \mapsto \tau(z) = P(z) \ket{0} + Q(z) \ket{1}$ with oracle $O(z) = z$ can be turned into a $SU(2)$-GQSP protocol which constructs $(P, Q)$. \end{theorem} Another interpretation of this statement is that there is a correspondence between the space of catalysts and the set of GQSP protocols. \begin{proof}[Proof Sketch] Up to a unitary transformation (which always preserves the feasibility constraint) we can write $v = v^{(0)} \oplus v^{(1)} \oplus \cdots \oplus v^{(n-1)}$ such that $v^{(k)}(z)$ has degree $k$ (in other words, we carry out a $QL$-decomposition on the coefficients of $v$).
-We then proceed to show that $(P(z), Q(z))$ can be reduced to $(v^{(k)}(z), \cdot)$ through layer stripping, which means that $v^{(k)}(z)$ will satisfy
+The only difference is that QSP enforces a constraint on the dimensionality of the protocol, as opposed to polynomial state conversion, but we'll see that this does not make any difference, i.e., any protocol for polynomial state conversion will be embeddable in $SU(r)$, where $r$ is the dimension of $\tau(z)$.
+We start with the $SU(2)$ case.

+{ Lemma~\ref{thm:feasible-space-polynomial-univariate} and Corollary~\ref{thm:univariate-catalyst-embedding} guarantee that any catalyst $v$ will have degree $n-1$ and dimension $n$ if our goal is to build $n$-degree polynomial states.
+Moreover, similarly to what we said for Corollary~\ref{thm:univariate-catalyst-embedding}, for a catalyst $v$ also $Q v$ will be a catalyst for any unitary $Q$, since unitary transformations will preserve~(\ref{eq:unidir-gamma-bound-constraint-partial-l2}).
+Therefore, up to such unitary transformation we can rewrite $v$ as a direct sum

+where $v^{(k)}$ is a scalar polynomial of degree $\le k$.
+We say that such a catalyst is in \emph{triangular form}, and any catalyst can always be reduced to such form through a $QL$-decomposition of the matrix containing the Fourier coefficients $v_0, \ldots, v_{n-1}$ as columns.
+The $k$-th row of the lower triangular matrix will contain the coefficients of $v^{(k)}$.
+Note that the triangular form is not necessarily unique, as it is sufficient to multiply by a diagonal unitary (i.e., multiply each $v^{(k)}$ by some phase), to get a different catalyst in triangular form. }